1792 messages in 50 discussions

 After your pet has been fed, it will sleep…..the time varies for each pet.
 It is best to set/choose to display another pet immediately after you feed your pet.
 (Pets can be awakened for diamonds.
 It costs 1 diamond for each minute they sleep.
 So, if a pet sleeps for 1 hour, it would cost 60 diamonds to immediately awaken him/her.
 Many players have accidentally clicked on the sleeping pet.
 There is no pop-up asking if you want to awaken your pet….if you have the diamonds available, the pet is automatically awakened……and you are out bookoodles of diamonds for an errant click.)

 Reminder note: The Exclusive pets are explained in more detail in the questing list.
 There is a narrative at Level 69 to help explain some of the special things that happen in the game at that time.

 The Inventory – This is where you can see what items you have in inventory.
-It has been divided into sections with a circle tab for each section.
-The current tabs we have are as follows:
+It has been divided into sections with a circle icon for each section.
+The current icons we have are as follows:

 Satchel – for HOS and ZZ items

 Paw – for pets you have acquired

 Stamps – stamps and thank you postcards …..
 Your Gift for a Friend boxes will also be here

 Lab beaker – crafted items

 Eggs – pet eggs you have collected that you have not “hatched” yet